 OPPD and Nebraska’s public power providers play a big part in luring companies – and jobs – to the state.
-One of the biggest draws is the state’s reputation for providing reliable power and a recent report backs that up as.
+One of the biggest draws is the state’s reputation for providing reliable electricity.
+A recent report backs that up.

 According to data released in April 2018 by the U.S. Energy Information Administration, Nebraska’s 2016 average electricity customer outage duration was the nation’s lowest.
 Excluding major events, that duration was 27 minutes.
 The nation’s highest average was West Virginia at 6 hours.